DigiBP/AS24TeamVector/README.md

 ## Chatbot/LLM
--  Please see these links for a brief [explanation](https://github.com/DigiBP/AS24TeamVector/blob/main/presentation%20and%20documentation/Documentation%20-%20Chatbot%20Adventures.pptx) and a [video](https://github.com/DigiBP/AS24TeamVector/blob/main/presentation%20and%20documentation/Chatbot_test.mp4) for more information on this sub-project
+-  Please see these links for a brief [explanation](https://github.com/DigiBP/AS24TeamVector/blob/main/presentation%20and%20documentation/Documentation%20-%20Chatbot%20Adventures.pptx) and [video](https://github.com/DigiBP/AS24TeamVector/blob/main/presentation%20and%20documentation/Chatbot_test.mp4) for more information on this sub-project

 ### Pilot project 👩‍⚕️👨‍⚕️🦠💉🩺🏥🚑🩹
  This is currently seen as a pilot project, with possible implementation on a wider scope.
 This "to-be" workflow introduces a systematic and automated approach to managing the supply chain for narcotics, with automatic daily triggers and inventory evaluations at predefined thresholds.
 With the designated routes, complexity in the management is broken down and transferring medications between safes and reordering from external pharmacies when stock is insufficient is made easier.
 Additionally, addressing scenarios like shortages in the big safe or alternative medication suggestions when reorders are unavailable is crucial.